Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Conclusion

 \section{Conclusion}

-In this work, we propose a computational approach to model people's ``unobservable'' susceptibility to misinformation.
-While previous research on susceptibility is heavily based on self-reported beliefs collected from questionnaire-based surveys, our model trained in a multi-task manner can approximate user's susceptibility scores from their reposting behavior.
+In this work, we propose a computational approach to efficiently model people's latent susceptibility to misinformation.
+While previous research on susceptibility is heavily relied on self-reported beliefs collected from questionnaire-based surveys, our model trained in a multi-task manner can estimate user's susceptibility levels only based on their posting and sharing behaviors on social media.
 When compared with human judgment, our model shows highly aligned predictions on a susceptibility comparison evaluation task.
-To demonstrate the potential of our computational model in extending the scope of previous misinformation-related studies, we leverage susceptibility scores generated by our model to analyze factors contributing to misinformation susceptibility.
-This thorough analysis encompasses a diverse U.S. population from various professional and geographical backgrounds.
-The results of our analysis algin, corroborate and expand upon the conclusions drawn from previous survey-based computational social science studies.
+To demonstrate the potential of our proposed computational modeling in extending the scope of previous misinformation-related studies, we leverage the susceptibility scores estimated by our model to analyze factors that influence susceptibility to COVID-19 misinformation.
+Our analysis considers a diverse population from various professional and geographical backgrounds, and the results obtained through our computational modeling not only align with but also support and extend the findings from previous survey-based social science studies.